Elliptic geometry

 Elliptic geometry is an example of a geometry in which Euclid's parallel postulate does not hold.
 Instead, as in spherical geometry, there are no parallel lines since any two lines must intersect.
 However, unlike in spherical geometry, two lines are usually assumed to intersect at a single point (rather than two).
 Because of this, the elliptic geometry described in this article is sometimes referred to as single elliptic geometry whereas spherical geometry is sometimes referred to as double elliptic geometry.

-The appearance of this geometry in the nineteenth century stimulated the development of non-Euclidean geometry generally, including hyperbolic geometry.
+The appearance of work on this geometry in the nineteenth century stimulated the development of non-Euclidean geometry generally, including hyperbolic geometry.

 Elliptic geometry has a variety of properties that differ from those of classical Euclidean plane geometry.
 For example, the sum of the interior angles of any triangle is always greater than 180°.

 Definitions

+Elliptic geometry may be derived from spherical geometry by identifying antipodal points of the sphere to a single elliptic point.
+The elliptic lines correspond to great circles reduced by the identification of antipodal points.
+As any two great circles intersect, there are no parallel lines in elliptic geometry.

 In elliptic geometry, two lines perpendicular to a given line must intersect.
-In fact, the perpendiculars on one side all intersect at a single point called the absolute pole of that line.
-The perpendiculars on the other side also intersect at a point.
-However, unlike in spherical geometry, the poles on either side are the same.
-This is because there are no antipodal points in elliptic geometry.
-For example, this is achieved in the hyperspherical model (described below) by making the "points" in our geometry actually be pairs of opposite points on a sphere.
-The reason for doing this is that it allows elliptic geometry to satisfy the axiom that there is a unique line passing through any two points.
+In fact, all perpendiculars to a given line intersect at a single point called the absolute pole of that line.

 Every point corresponds to an absolute polar line of which it is the absolute pole.
 Any point on this polar line forms an absolute conjugate pair with the pole.
 Such a pair of points is orthogonal, and the distance between them is a quadrant.

 The distance between a pair of points is proportional to the angle between their absolute polars.

 As explained by H. S. M. Coxeter: